 - Next, distribute spinach over top.

-- Top with remaining mozzarella cheese and fold the quesadillas over so you have a half moon shape.
+- Top with remaining mozzarella cheese, feta and garlic powder.
+Fold over each tortilla so it's a half-moon shape.

 - Don’t skip removing the excess moisture from your spinach after cooking.
 You don’t want that moisture to make your quesadillas soggy!